google/ExoPlayer/supported-formats.md

 * Adaptive streaming technologies such as DASH, SmoothStreaming and HLS.
 These are not media formats as such, however it's still necessary to define what level of support ExoPlayer providers.

-The following sections define ExoPlayer's support at each of these levels, from highest to lowest.
+The following sections define ExoPlayer's support at each level, from highest to lowest.

 ## Adaptive streaming ##